tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-sqlug-be-meeting-automating-ssrs.md

 excerpt: |

   Next Tuesday – 29 januari 2013 – my colleague Valentino (blog | twitter) and I will give two sessions on the topic of Reporting Services deployments.
-In contrast with SSIS and SSAS, there isn’t much available to automate this, so we’ll be spending&hellip;
+In contrast with SSIS and SSAS, there isn't much available to automate this, so we'll be spending&hellip;
 url: /index.php/datamgmt/dbprogramming/mssqlserver/sqlug-be-meeting-automating-ssrs/
 views:
   - 6975